ycadosh/roojoom-eks-novasonic-deployment/README.md

-# Pipecat Voice AI Agent - AWS ECS Deployment
+# Pipecat Voice AI Agent - AWS Cloud Deployment

-A production-ready containerized deployment of the Pipecat Voice AI Agent on AWS ECS, featuring both WebRTC and Twilio phone integration with AWS Nova Sonic for natural voice conversations.
+A production-ready containerized deployment of the Pipecat Voice AI Agent on AWS, featuring both WebRTC and Twilio phone integration with AWS Nova Sonic for natural voice conversations.
+Supports both ECS and EKS deployment options.

 ## What is This Project?